Facebook tracking pixel

 A food allergy is a complex immune response influenced by your genetics, environment, and gut health.
 When your body flags a harmless food protein as an invader, it sets off a chain reaction that causes allergic symptoms.
 Understanding what’s happening behind the scenes is the first step toward managing your health effectively.
 Let’s break down the key factors behind this response.

-How Your Immune System Responds
+How Your Immune System Reacts to Food

 A food allergy is a case of mistaken identity.
 Your immune system, designed to fight real threats, incorrectly identifies a food protein as harmful.
 This triggers a defensive cascade, releasing chemicals like histamine that cause symptoms from hives to more severe issues.
 Understanding this immune response is the first step toward taking control.
 Knowing how your body’s defense mechanisms work helps you manage them.